In this post, you will see some ideas about getting ready for Christmas.

 12. Keep The Kids Occupied

-If the children get bored you can have a number of activities ready for them to enjoy.
+If the children get bored you can have a number of activities and toys ready for them to enjoy.

 From Christmas crafts, baking to playing games there are so many things they can do to pass the time during the holidays.